-Another reason to have a down payment is that it protects you in the case that you need to move, and the housing market has dropped.
+Another reason to have a down payment is that it protects you in case you need to move, and the housing market has dropped.
 Many people are stuck in their homes because they bought the home without a down payment when housing prices were at their peak, and now they owe more than their home is worth.
 There is no pretty way out of this situation.
 Either you will lose lots of money or you will ruin your credit, or you will do both.
 So many people are hanging onto their homes hoping that the situation will improve.
 Using a down payment does not completely prevent this from happening to you, but unless your home value falls more than twenty percent, you are in much better situation.

 Another reason is that you do not want to regret buying your home.
 In addition to showing that you are financially prepared to purchase a home, saving up for a down payment will allow you to purchase a home that you will like and you will not regret buying.
 The down payment can increase the size of home you can afford, and it can help you a home in a better location.
 Essentially it gives you more choices, because you will still qualify for the same amount on your mortgage, the down payment is additional money that can increase your purchasing power.